SQL Server Indexes Interview Questions and Answers

 - A clustered index always covers a query, since it contains all of the data in a table.
 A composite index is an index on two or more columns.
 Both clustered and non-clustered indexes can be composite indexes.
 To a certain extent, a composite index can cover a query.

 What is a table scan?
-Or what is the impact of table scan on performance?
+Or what is the impact of table scans on performance?

 What is the system stored procedure that can be used to list all the indexes that are created for a specific table?